-- Click here: iCloud removal service, scroll down then click the Go to IMEInow button to go to the right website.
+- Scroll down, then click the red Go to DirectUnlocks button to go to the website to begin the unlock.

-- Provide the iPad Pro serial number (or the IMEI if it has one).
+- On the screen, provide the iPad Pro serial number (or the IMEI if it has one).

-- To continue, enter your email address and agree to the terms and conditions and choose a payment method.
+- To continue, agree to the terms and conditions and choose a payment method.

 - Wait for an email confirming the unlock has been completed.